analogdevicesinc/msdk/Examples/MAX32690/I2C_ADXL343/README.md

 ## Description

 This application demonstrates I2C communication between the MAX32690 EV Kit and an ADXL343 Digital MEMS Accelerometer.
-The application first configures the I2C peripheral instance, probes the I2C bus for the presence of a ADXL343, configures the ADXL343, and grabs the output data.
+The application first configures the I2C peripheral instance, probes the I2C bus for the presence of a ADXL343, configures the ADXL343, waits for console input then enters low power mode.
 The ADXL343 configured to enable Data Ready interrupts on pin INT2.
+The INT2 signal is used as an external interrupt source capable of waking the MAX32690 from sleep mode.
 Acceleration data is printed to the console UART on each interrupt.

 ## Software